LibertyBus

 LibertyBus is a bus operator on the island of Jersey.
-It is a subsidiary of the Kelsian Group.
+It is a subsidiary of Tower Transit, the UK subsidiary of the Kelsian Group.

 History

 In February 2012, the HCT Group was awarded a contract by the States of Jersey to operate the island's bus services from January 2013 for seven years with a three-year option taking over from MyBus.
 The operation was branded LibertyBus after a public vote.
 LibertyBus also won the Jersey Chartered Institute of Marketing Award, for Best Brand Campaign 2013 for the LibertyBus brand.

 In September 2022, the HCT Group sold both LibertyBus and Guernsey's buses.gg operation to the Kelsian Group, following a period of extended financial difficulties for the HCT Group that resulted in the sale of most of its subsidiaries.

+In April 2025, Kelsian Group was successful in renewing the Jersey bus contract for another 10 years.

 AvanchiCard

 A smart card payment system named AvanchiCard was introduced in 2013.
 The name AvanchiCard comes from avanchi, which means advance or move forward in Jèrriais – Jersey’s traditional language.
 The name was chosen by Jersey’s children and young people through a competition organised with local schools.

 LibertyBus have a range of AvanchiCards to suit individual travelling needs: AvanchiCard Concession (senior citizen card), AvanchiCard Visitor (various unlimited single and family passes for visitors to the Island), AvanchiCard Unlimited (Weekly, Monthly & Annual unlimited), AvanchiCard Student and AvanchiCard PAYG (pay-as-you-go).